-Propagating Boston Ferns through division means that you’ill see faster growth than with other houseplants where you might choose to propagate through a stem or leaf cutting.
+Using division means that you’ll see faster growth than with other houseplants where you might choose to propagate through a stem or leaf cutting.
 However, this doesn’t mean you can expect to see instant results and it may take a few weeks/ months for your plant to establish itself in its new pot and grow new leaves and stems.

 If there is a lack of growth when the temperatures are a little cooler, then this is probably why your new plants aren’t growing so much.
 You can help to speed up root growth by using a heat pad that you place underneath your new Boston Ferns.
 This warms up the area and provides an ideal environment for new growth.
 Heat pads are great when using the runners method.

-We hope you have found this complete guide to Boston Fern propagation useful.
+We hope you have found this guide useful.
 It’s never an exact science and sometimes it will take a while for your plant to recover and grow more leaves or in the case of runners, grow some roots!
 But with the right methods, care routine, warmth and light level you should find success.

 Check out our detailed Boston Fern care guide to find all the information on how to continue to care for your new plants!